 Course Overview Crime and how to deal with it are amongst the most significant and contentious issues of our time, so it is vital that we understand this subject.
 Criminology is the study of crime, its causes and effects, and what we do about it.
 At Liverpool Hope University, you will study how crime is defined and who defines it, why some people commit offences, and what happens to those who commit crimes if they are caught.
 Criminology also studies the impact of the various agencies and organisations that deal with crime: the police, the courts, the probation and prison services, as well as the role of the Ministry of Justice and the Home Office.
 Studying Criminology enables you to focus on questions such as 'is criminal behaviour learned or inherited?' and 'why are some actions defined as criminal and not others?'.
-Criminology is taught by staff with considerable experience at national and international level.
-The Criminology team is enthusiastic and will help you to get the most out of your degree.
+Criminology is a well-established degree at Liverpool Hope and is taught by staff with considerable experience at national and international level.
+Several key criminological textbooks are written by members of the School.
+The Criminology team is enthusiastic and dedicated and will help you to get the most out of your degree.
 Criminology is heavily focused on justice - how it is delivered, to whom, by whom and whether or not it is effective.
 This reflects Liverpool Hope's commitment to social justice both nationally and internationally.
 Entry Requirements This course follows the standard University entry requirements.
 Please see the website for further information.
 Applicants will need access to a computer if course delivery is switched to online.
 The University has a laptop lending service if remote study is necessary.
-Fees and Additional Costs The tuition fees for 2024/2025 are £9,250 for full-time undergraduate courses.
+Fees and Additional Costs The tuition fees for 2025/2026 are £9,535 for full-time undergraduate courses.
 We advise you to consider the cost of the books that will be suggested as key reading/reference books.
 All books will be available in the library, but in limited numbers.
 We suggest setting aside around £100 for purchases, but remember that costs of books vary depending on where you buy them.
 You will also need to consider the cost of your accommodation whilst you study at university.
 Visit our accommodation webpages for further details about our Halls of Residence: www.hope.ac.uk/halls